-- Companies, building owners, Energy Services Companies, Electrical Contractors Companies, Consulting Companies, Corporates with buildings requiring EPCs
+- Companies, building owners, Energy Services Companies, Electrical Contracting Companies, Solar Installation Companies, Consulting Companies, Corporates with buildings requiring EPCs

-- The company must have a mentor available to guide the students
+- The company must have a mentor available to guide the interns

-- Where a mentor is not available, a suitable person to be allocated as a mentor for the mentorship programme so that they can mentor the student
+- Where a mentor is not available, a suitable person to be allocated as a mentor for the mentorship programme so that they can mentor the intern

-- Have available for the student and the mentor a computer and wifi as well as basic PPE gear for the online training and practical
+- Have available for the intern and the mentor a computer and Wi-Fi as well as special PPE gear specific to the company requirements – basic gear is provided

 Where to apply?

-- Invitations are circulating through social media, stakeholder networks, and TVET college contacts to apply to join the program
+- Invitations are circulating through social media, stakeholder networks, and TVET college & UT contacts to apply to join the program

 - Visit the website iepa.org.za and click on EPC Practitioner to find the application link